androdev88/FS2024Wormhole/README.md

 * Works in Career mode
 * Version 1.2.7.0 supported
 * webserver at http://localhost:8089 - open firewall to access from other devices
-* works with MS Store version, (I'll add tutorial to find pointers in any version)
+* works with MS Store version

 # Speed run - CR farming
 1. Find well paid mission take a note of destination ICAO
 2. Go to Free Flight for given ICAO, when plane is on runway, in web UI input ICAO under game instance Actions and hit Add (it will store the coordinates in locations.csv for future use)